sentenz/convention/guideline/style-guide.md

 ### 3.2.
 Library

-- [Click](https://github.com/pallets/click) is a package for creating command line interfaces.
+- [Click](https://github.com/pallets/click) is a package for creating CLI apps.
-- [Pandas](https://github.com/pandas-dev/pandas) is a package that provides flexible and expressive data.structures.
+- [Pandas](https://github.com/pandas-dev/pandas) is a package that provides flexible and expressive data structures.
 - [Faker](https://github.com/joke2k/faker) is a package that generates fake data.
 - [Pendulum](https://github.com/sdispater/pendulum) is a package for datetimes.
 - [grpcio](https://github.com/grpc/grpc/tree/master/src/python/grpcio) the Python language implementation of gRPC.